+RIGO (JOSÉ RIGOBERTO RODRÍGUEZ CAMACHO) (b.
+1969, Havana, Cuba) creates expressive portraits that explore the multiplicity and fragility of the human condition.
 Working across painting, printmaking, and mixed media, his faces emerge through a raw, intuitive process that prioritizes emotion over representation.
 His compositions often layer bold gestures, distorted features, and unconventional materials to construct interior worlds on a single plane.

-Rigo graduated from San Alejandro Fine Arts Academy, Havana, in 1987 after graduating from the Escuela Elemental de Artes Plásticas 20 de Octubre in 1984.
+Trained at the "20 de Octubre" Elementary School of Plastic Arts and the San Alejandro Fine Arts Academy, Rigo later earned his degree from the University for the Arts (ISA), where he taught Painting and Criticism from 2011 to 2017.
 Though rooted in academic tradition, his practice gradually shifted away from figuration toward a liberated, abstract language shaped by spontaneity and introspection.